Clownacy/clownmdemu/README.md

-  - Do not depend on integer type sizes. 'char', 'short', 'int', and 'long' may be different sizes on different platforms, so do not rely on their ability to hold (or not hold) values larger than their standard capcities:
+  - Do not depend on integer type sizes. 'char', 'short', 'int', and 'long' may be different sizes on different platforms, so do not rely on their ability to hold (or not hold) values larger than their standard capacities:
     - -127 to 127 for 'signed char'.
     - 0 to 255 for 'unsigned char'.
     - -32767 to 32767 for 'short' and 'int'.
     - 0 to 65535 for 'unsigned short' and 'unsigned int'.
     - -2147483647 to 2147483647 for 'long'.
     - 0 to 4294967295 for 'unsigned long'.